slazav/mapsoft2/modules/geo_data/Formats.md

 Coordinates of each waypoint or track point are written in array `[lon, lat, alt, time]`.
-(GeoJSON format requires only `lat` and `lon` fields but allows mere values and recommends to have altitude in the fird field).
+(GeoJSON format requires only `lat` and `lon` fields but allows mere values and recommends to have altitude in the third field).
 The array contains three values if time is zero and two values if altitude is not defined.
 If time is defined but altitude is not then `null` is written for the altitude.